 Choosing Curtains and Drapes for the Dining Room

 Think about the style of your room and what will work.
 If you like big flowing curtains that puddle on the floor, go for it.
 If you prefer a more tailored look choose something a bit more streamlined.
-The point is to use an expanse of fabric to add softness (as opposed to hard blinds or shutters).
+The point is to use an expanse of fabric to add softness, something that hard blinds or shutters just can't achieve.

 Fabrics and Patterns